 The huge disappointment caused by the Note 7 was used by phone makers to offer alternatives to it that will not catch fire, and currently, the hottest alternative is the brand-new Meizu Pro 6 Plus.

 As smartphones in 2017 are expected to come running the latest and fastest mobile processors, their makers will expand memory for advertising them at their best.
+Larger displays and latest processors will result in fast phones for gaming.
 This approach will not be defining mobile phones manufactured by established brands like Samsung or Apple but will be in abundance among semi-popular Chinese names.

 During 2016, China phone makers like LeEco, Xiaomi, Oppo, Vivo, Lenovo, Asus, and OnePlus have each released at least one device with 6GB of RAM.
 The more RAM initiative also attracted a major brand like Samsung; its Samsung Galaxy C9 Pro launched as company’s first phone with 6GB of RAM.
 Gadgets360 has released a list of smartphones with 6GB of RAM from where you can introduce yourself to them all.

 More RAM is not the only thing phones will be receiving in the upcoming year, more internal storage and larger expandable memory capacity will be added as well.
 Phone makers began to dismiss the 16GB storage of standard model and move forward to 32GB or 64GB of flash memory as a standard version.